KLelong/smartmeter-p1-v1/README.md

 ## Hardware

-I made a motherboard containing a Wemos D1 mini R2 and the hardware to connect tot the P1 port of the energy-meter.
+I made a motherboard containing a Wemos D1 mini R2 and the hardware to connect to the P1 port of the energy-meter.
 Later I swapped the mini R2 with a mini Pro, because the poor WiFi signal at my meter.
 So both can be used.

 ## Risk